 I rarely attend local conferences.
 Most of them are very commercial and don’t nearly resonate with me.
-Listening to folks selling something really keeps me away from wanting to make the effort to invest money and much less time with most local conferences.
+Listening to folks selling something keeps me away from wanting to make an effort to invest money and much less time with most local conferences.

-A few weeks ago I got an email with the details of Tedx Youth San Juan and when browsing through the speakers list I saw my friend’s son Ricardo Sanchez was going to be speaking.
+A few weeks ago I got an email with the details of TEDx Youth-San Juan, and when browsing through the speaker’s list, I saw Descoidy’s son Ricardo Sanchez was going to be speaking.

 I did a bit more research on it and then I quickly realized that I would not be able to assist given the workload and my current inexistent budget.
 This past year has been such a financially challenging where I have been obligated to invest money into a new business that even the small amount of $110 is not something I could afford.

 Thankfully my blogging efforts paid off because a good friend who I met through this blog Joaquin Kierce had already bought a ticket for me.
 Joaquin is one of the few who I know that executes on what he preaches.
 He invested in me and I made the time to invest a day on what was a truly inspiring experience.

 Easy Navigation to Registration

 Arriving at a Conference can be somewhat confusing but the TedXyouth San Juan staff made it very easy to navigate towards the registration table.
 Once there we were given our badges and sent off to breakfast.
 I did not have much of breakfast other than a water bottle and a cup of fruit (glad they had one small vegan option).

 We sat in our chairs and minutes later the conference was kicked off by a poetic intro from a 5th grader who is a farmer and entrepreneur.
 As a vegan his message of how important agriculture is clearly resonated with me:

 “Sin Agricultura no hay Comida y sin comida no hay vida”